Laravel Development

 Senior Laravel engineers for teams that need to ship, scale, or inherit a codebase

 Long-running Laravel platforms need owners, not contractors.
 We specialise in retainers, team augmentation, and takeover of legacy codebases – with the same discipline and transparency we’d apply to our own product.
-Laravel + React.
-Based in Poland.
-Working across the UK, DACH, Benelux, and Scandinavia.

 Let’s TalkThree kinds of people usually land here